Orders of Protection

 Second, go and hire a lawyer.
 Gather all the relevant documents (the Petition for the Order of Protection, the Order of Protection and any other relevant documents) and give them to your lawyer so that the two of you can get together and start preparing your defense.
 Unfortunately, many times one party will lie to get an Order of Protection with the goal of using the Order of Protection in a contested custody trial.Do You Have Questions Regarding Obtaining or Defending an Order of Protection?

 Whether you need an Order of Protection or you need to defend yourself against one, it’s always best to have a lawyer represent you.
-The dedicated attorneys at the Taradash Group, P.C. have the skills and knowledge to assist you in this sensitive area.
+The dedicated attorneys at Taradash Given, P.C. have the skills and knowledge to assist you in this sensitive area.
 Feel free to contact us online or call us at (312) 775-1020 to speak to an experienced attorney to help you.